 What is respectED?

-respectED is an evidence-based program that aims to prevent intimate partner and sexual violence among adolescents.
+respectED is a universal evidence-based program that delivers curriculum aligned consent and healthy relationships education, with the aim of preventing dating and relationship violence among adolescents.
 The program empowers young people with the knowledge, skills, and confidence to navigate dating and relationships both online and offline.

 Who is respectED for?

-The program is designed for Year 9 and 10 (Stage 5) students, and is aligned with the Australian National Stage 5 curriculum for consent and respectful relationships education.
+The program is designed for all Year 9 and 10 (Stage 5) students and is aligned with the Australian Curriculum (Version 9), which includes mandatory consent education.

 What does evidence-based mean?